Anti-conversion law: Himachal Pradesh

 The Himachal Pradesh Freedom of Religion Act was introduced in 2006.
-It was revised as the Freedom of Religion (Amendment) Bill, 2022, wild milder penalties.
+It was revised as the Freedom of Religion (Amendment) Bill, 2022, with milder penalties.
 The punishment for forced conversion was reduced to one to five years from the earlier 10 years.
 Marriage involving religious conversion is illegal.
 If conversion involves a minor, woman or a member of scheduled caste or scheduled tribe, the imprisonment is two to seven years.

 Jharkhand

 The Jharkhand Freedom of Religion Act, 2017 imposes imprisonment of up to three years and a fine of INR 50,000 or both for offences.
 The penalty is higher, a four-year imprisonment and INR 100,000 fine, or both, if the person converted is a minor, woman or a member of scheduled caste or scheduled tribe.

 Karnataka

 The Karnataka Protection of Right to Freedom of Religion Act, 2021, was approved in 2022 that prohibits unauthorised inter-religious marriage.
 Any forced conversion is punishable by three to five years imprisonment, and a fine of INR 25,000.
 In case an offender is a minor, woman or a member of scheduled caste or scheduled tribe, the penalty increase to three to ten years imprisonment, and a fine of INR 50,000.
 Mass conversion will lead to three to ten years imprisonment, and a fine of INR 100,000.